113ll3/Ibmclouddocscli/sdk/index.md

 ### List Apps (Cloud Foundry)
 {: #list-apps}

 Use `ibmcloud sdk list [argument] [option]` to list apps and validate API specs.
-You must have the `OPENAPI_SPEC` environment variable set to the relative url of the path that is hosting your spec.
+You must have the `OPENAPI_SPEC` environment variable set to relative url path hosting your spec.

 #### Arguments